a-mess-tech/dbscan_bash/README.md

 ## How to Use

-In it's current state, this script requires input as an array of strings as n-dimensional points.
+In its current state, this script requires input as an array of strings of n-dimensional points.
 As mentioned above, though, this is completely changeable by the user.
 Future versions of this script may use a different format.
 Four test sets of points are included in the first few lines of code for user testing (comment/uncomment to activate which set of points to use).

 Unfamiliar with DBSCAN?
 Start here: https://www.geeksforgeeks.org/dbscan-clustering-in-ml-density-based-clustering/